rbenv/rbenv/README.md

 1. Prepends `~/.rbenv/shims` directory to PATH.
 This is basically the only requirement for rbenv to function properly.

-2. Installs shell completion for rbenv commands.
+2. Installs bash shell completion for rbenv commands.

 3. Regenerates rbenv shims.
 If this step slows down your shell startup, you can invoke `rbenv init -` with the `--no-rehash` flag.